mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

   * Points float around because of the change in temperature

  * Tape Ideas:
-      * Essentially snapping a filter holder with tape on it above mesh with pvs pipe, then another pipe with filter on it
       * Having a filter holder with a tube-like apparatus that holds the filter onto the holder, then a 3-D printed strip of plastic or something for the Kapton tape

-* We tried to find a correlation between temperature changes and layering/changes in velocity
+* We tried to find a correlation between temperature changes and layering/changes in velocity; there isn't

 * Ran 0.8 filter for 30 minutes, getting a negative pressure every now and then?